 Public Power Pool has grown to be the largest aggregation in Texas, with the lowest aggregation fee.
-P3 purchases power for 78 political subdivisions and hands over 4.700 accounts that spent a significant amount more on electricity before deregulation.
-By working together since 2002, P3 members have saved $105 million against market rates.
+P3 purchases power for 98 political subdivisions and handles over 5,300 accounts that spent a significant amount more on electricity before deregulation.
+By working together since 2002, P3 members have saved $122 million against market rates.

 What is Public Power Pool?